The wave equation in the birth of spacetime symmetries: The relation between Lorentz and Voigt transformations

 The Lorentz matrices are defined to be those matrices satisfying $\Lambda^\mu_\alpha\eta_{\mu\nu}\Lambda^\nu_\beta=\eta_{\alpha\beta}$, where

 It follows that the Voigt matrices are defined to be those matrices satisfying

 Despite the close relation between Lorentz and Voigt matrices, the latter do not form a group \cite{3,4}.
-To see this we can write Eq.~(46) in the more compact form: ${\rm V^T}\gamma^2\eta{\rm V}=\eta$, where ${\rm V^T}$ is the transposed matrix of ${\rm V}$ [notice that ${\rm V^{-1}}=\gamma^2{\rm V}^T]$.
+To see this we can write Eq.~(46) in the more compact form: ${\rm V^T}\gamma^2\eta{\rm V}=\eta$, where ${\rm V^T}$ is the transposed matrix of ${\rm V}$ \big(notice that ${\rm V^{-1}}=\gamma^2{\rm V}^T\big)$.
 We consider the Voigt matrices ${\rm V_1}$ and ${\rm V_2}$ to investigate if their product ${\rm V_1}{\rm V_2}$ is also another Voigt matrix (closure property).
 We have ${\rm V_1^T}\gamma_1^2\eta{\rm V_1}=\eta$ and ${\rm V_2^T}\gamma_2^2\eta{\rm V_2}=\eta$.
-Let ${\rm V_3}={\rm V_1}{\rm V_2}.$ Therefore ${\rm V_3^T}\gamma_3^2\eta{\rm V_3}=[{\rm V_1^T}{\rm V_2^T}]\gamma_3^2\eta[{\rm V_1}{\rm V_2}].$ If $\gamma_3=\gamma_1\gamma_2$ then
+Let ${\rm V_3}={\rm V_1}{\rm V_2}.$ Therefore ${\rm V_3^T}\gamma_3^2\eta{\rm V_3}=\big({\rm V_1^T}{\rm V_2^T}\big)\gamma_3^2\eta\big({\rm V_1}{\rm V_2}\big).$ If $\gamma_3=\gamma_1\gamma_2$ then

 At first glance, it appears to be that the Voigt matrices satisfy the closure property.
 But this is not so because the assumption $\gamma_3=\gamma_1\gamma_2$ is incorrect.
-It can be shown that \cite{20}: $\gamma_3=\gamma_1\gamma_2[1+v_1v_2/c^2].$ Therefore the Voigt matrices do not satisfy the closure property.
+It can be shown that \cite{17}: $\gamma_3=\gamma_1\gamma_2\big(1+v_1v_2/c^2\big).$ Therefore the Voigt matrices do not satisfy the closure property.
 Consequently, the Voigt transformations do not form a group since two successive Voigt transformations do not yield another Voigt transformations.
 This makes them unattractive from a physical point of view because they break the equivalence of the inertial frames.
-As pointed out by Levi-Leblond \cite{21}: ``The physical equivalence of the inertial frames implies a group structure for the set of all inertial transformations.''
-However, we should argue in favour of Voigt's transformations that some of their predictions, like the transformation law for velocities and the formula for the relativistic Doppler effect, are also predictions of the Lorentz transformations \cite{22}.
+As pointed out by L\'evy-Leblond (See L\'evy-Leblond 1975 paper in Ref. \cite{13}): ``The physical equivalence of the inertial frames implies a group structure for the set of all inertial transformations.''
+However, we should argue in favour of Voigt's transformations that some of their predictions, like the transformation law for velocities and the formula for the relativistic Doppler effect, are also predictions of the Lorentz transformations \cite{18}.